Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The differences between brad nailers and finish nailers are key to understanding which nail gun is best for you!
 Both are meant for very specific purposes rather than general uses.
 They are typically less powerful than other nail guns and certainly use smaller nails.

 For information on the other types of nailers please visit our Types of Nail Guns Guide.
-Now, lets take a look at the differences.
+Now, let’s take a look at the differences.
+If you’re interested in learning about a Brad Nailer vs Framing Nailer, visit our guide here.
+Likewise, we have an article providing an example on Using a Portable Air Tank For Nail Gun!

 Brad nailers are designed to shoot 18 gauge nails whereas finish nailers shoot between 14 to 16 gauge nails.
 But what is a nail gauge?
 Well, a nail gauge number represents the number of nails per inch.